 Right now, in Michigan, we are seeing a considerable amount of rain.
-After a heavy rain, water tends to pool and soak directly into the ground.
+After heavy rain, water tends to pool and soak directly into the ground.
 This can cause basement flooding, which in turn, can devastate your home.
 If you are experiencing flooding or seepage in your home, we highly recommend that you call a basement waterproofing professional.
-At StayDry®, we are available 24/7 to help you handle sudden basement flooding after a heavy rain.
+At StayDry®, we are available 24/7 to help you handle sudden basement flooding after heavy rain.

 What Typically Happens When Your Basement Floods After a Storm

 Rain typically hits Michigan hard in the early spring during March and April.
 Last year, metro Detroit was hit hard by rain at the end of March and it is happening again this year.
-The most common thing that happens for people living in an urban area is that water will start backing up into your basement via a sewage system.
+The most common thing that happens for people living in an urban area is that water will start backing up into their basement via a sewage system.
 In the news story that was linked above, here were some of the things that happened:

 - Water started pouring in after the heavy rain happened.

 - Saginaw Township’s sewer system could not handle the influx of water.

 - Sewage systems started backing up after the rain.